 Evaluation: Each question will be evaluated by three readers from the specific subject area covered by that section of the exam.
 Student anonymity will be maintained.
 If a student answers two questions in a single area, the readers in that area will evaluate each question separately.
 All readers evaluate exam questions individually before meeting as a committee to discuss student performances and provide a rating of "Pass with Distinction", "Pass", "Pass/Terminal", or "Fail" for each question.
-To be eligible for the MA in English, students must pass all the questions and the questions must be in at least two areas.
+To be eligible for the MA in English, students must pass all the questions..